yogthos/memory-hole/README.md

 {:database-url "jdbc:postgresql://localhost/postgres?user=admin&password=admin"}
 ```

+### Security

+The app is not setup to use HTTPS, so it should be fronted with
+Nginx or similar in production for secure transport.
+See [here](http://www.luminusweb.net/docs/deployment.md#setting_up_ssl) for details.

 ## Acknowledgments

 The original implementation of the tool was written by [Ryan Baldwin](https://github.com/ryanbaldwin).
 The app is based on the original schema and SQL queries.